Richo1213/project-1/README.md

 Submitted: February 8, 2021
             Jack Murphy, Lead Art API Developer
-            Benoit Lacroque, Lead Map API and Geolocation Developer Ricardo Diaz, Project
+            Benoit Lacroque, Lead Map API and Geolocation Developer Ricardo Diaz, Project Management, Testing
-            Daniel Digorgio, Lead, Agile Testing, 647 680-9069 Michael O'Connor, WebDev Wannabe, 604 765-6061
+            Daniel Digorgio, Lead, Agile Testing, 647 680-9069 Michael O'Connor, WebDev Wannabe, Testing, Project Management and Documentation, 604 765-6061

 # 01 Goal: The goal is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-Here is a link to the Github folder https://github.com/Richo1213/project-1 and a link to the deployed website  https://github.com/Richo1213/project-1 .
+Here is a link to the Github folder https://github.com/Richo1213/project-1 and a link to the deployed website  https://richo1213.github.io/project-1/index.html.

 # 02 Approach: